losblancos113/cf-mongodb-polyfills/README.md

-# cf-tcp-mock
+# cf-mongodb-polyfills
 This package allows the use of the `mongodb` npm package in a cloudflare worker.
-It does this by polyfilling the `net` and `tls` modules in the `mongodb` package to use the `cf-tcp-mock` package instead.
+It does this by polyfilling the `net` and `tls` modules in the `mongodb` package to use the `cf-mongodb-polyfills` package instead.

 ## Description